-- Current and future risk are nominal, consisting of a small amount of ponding along the northern and southwestern site boundaries. - For the 1% AEP event plus 40% climate change, approximately 9.5% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - The NaFRA2 release of the RoFSW should be considered at the FRA stage. - Note that the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+- Current and future risk are nominal. - Safe access and escape routes would likely be achievable via Brightholmlee Lane in all events. - For the 1% AEP event plus 40% climate change, approximately 7.1% of the total area of the site would be required for flood storage based on a 1.5m deep pond to ensure runoff volumes do not exceed existing rates. - The NaFRA2 release of the RoFSW should be considered as part of the FRA. - Note, the RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.